marktoman/mechaview/README.md

 5. Get the single exe inside your bin folder (ignore the other files)

 ## Basics
-The application consists of the `App` class defined in the global namespace and your view model.
-The `App` class has to have the exact name and implement the `IApp` interface.
+The application consists of your view model and the `App` class defined in the global namespace.
+It has to both have the exact name and implement the `IApp` interface.

 ```csharp
 using System;
 using Mecha.Wpf.Settings;